better-internet/radworks-docs/docs/governance/manual.md

 - Upgrades to the on-chain governance system
 - Changes to parameters of Treasury-governed contracts (e.g. Drips)

-Proposals can be proposed on-chain by anyone who has an amount of $RAD greater than or equal to 1% of total circulating supply delegated to their address.
+Proposals can be proposed on-chain by anyone who has an amount of $RAD greater than or equal to 1% of total total supply delegated to their address.
 Once proposed, $RAD-holding participants can vote for/against the proposal on-chain.
-Voting must meet a participation threshold of 4% of total circulating supply to pass.
+Voting must meet a participation threshold of 4% of total supply to pass.
 The proposal only passes if the participation threshold is met and votes are a majority “in-favor”.
 Once passed, the actions outlined in the proposal are executed.
 To learn more about token governance and how the RadicleDAO’s on-chain governance system works, [see here](https://wiki.tally.xyz/docs/compound-governor).

 ## Proposal Process